• Skip to main content

 Let me start with the definition and meanings of “heiki”.

 • 平 : a kanji character used to mean ‘plain’, ‘flat’, ‘calm’, or such in Japanese.
-This kanji character can also be found in other words like “heiwa“.
+This can also be found in other words like “heiwa“.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “heiki” through the detailed kanji check above.

-Then, let me explain how to use “heiki” through the example sentences below.
+So far, I’ve explained the definition and meanings of “heiki” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 watashi wa heiki desu – 私は平気です (わたしはへいきです)